harumuki/thorsten-hans.com/_posts/2017-08-26-hybrid-kubernetes-cluster-on-azure-container-services.md

 ```

-Okay, so now you’ve configured `az` (the Azure CLI) to interact with the subscription of your choice and created a new *Azure Resource Group* in that subscription.
+Okay, so now you've configured `az` (the Azure CLI) to interact with the subscription of your choice and created a new *Azure Resource Group* in that subscription.

 You can deploy the resource group to any other location supporting ACS deployments.
 You can get a list of all locations using